mttcohack/MTTCoHack-CopilotForSecurity/README.md

 1. Connect to the Hack-vm using RDP.
 Your coach will provide you with the Public IP address and credentials.

-2. Use a tool from the toolbox to discover the private IP address of the Workstation-vm.
+2. Use nmap to discover the private IP address of the Workstation-vm.

-3. Use a tool from the toolbox to find the login and password that will allow you to connect to the Workstation-vm using RDP.
+3. Use hydra to find the login and password that will allow you to connect to the Workstation-vm using RDP.

 4. Connect to the Workstation-vm using RDP and the login and password found in step 3.

-5. Discover the IP address of the domain controller Dc-vm.
+5. Discover the IP address of the domain controller Dc-vm (nslookup).

-6. Use a tool from the toolbox, (a) to find the login and password hash of the Domain Admin then (b) to connect to the domain controller using RDP.
+6. Use mimikatz, (a) to find the login and password hash of the Domain Admin then (b) to connect to the domain controller using RDP.

   >**Note**: Each tool should be used one time